subquery/documentation/docs/subquery_network/testnet/indexers/install-indexer-locally.md

 ### **Step 1 - Clone the Indexing Service Repo**

-- Clone the Indexing services repository to your local machine.
+- Clone the indexing services repository to your local machine.
 This repository contains a docker-compose.yml file, which consists of all the images to build and start the various applications.

 ```bash
 mkdir testnet